David Wolpert: Machine learning

 Wolpert made many contributions to the early work on machine learning.
-These include the first Bayesian estimator of the entropy of a distribution based on samples of the distribution, disproving formal claims that the "evidence procedure" is equivalent to hierarchical Bayes, a Bayesian alternative to the chi-squared test, a proof that there is no prior for which the bootstrap procedure is Bayes-optimal, and Bayesian extensions of the bias-plus-variance decomposition.
+These include a Bayesian estimator of the entropy of a distribution based on samples of the distribution, disproving formal claims that the "evidence procedure" is equivalent to hierarchical Bayes, a Bayesian alternative to the chi-squared test, a proof that there is no prior for which the bootstrap procedure is Bayes-optimal, and Bayesian extensions of the bias-plus-variance decomposition.
 Most prominently, he introduced "stacked generalization", a more sophisticated version of cross-validation that uses held-in / held-out partitions of a data set to combine learning algorithms rather than just choose one of them.
-This work was developed further by Breiman, Smyth, Clarke and many others, and in particular the top two winners of 2009 Netflix competition made extensive use of stacked generalization (rebranded as "blending").
+This work was developed further by Breiman, Smyth, Clarke and many others, and in particular the top two winners of 2009 Netflix competition made use of stacked generalization (rebranded as "blending").